massimilianotamborrino/sdbmpABC/README.md

 5. Check if the kept (marginal) posterior samples are successfully stored as txt files (sig, mu, C) in the folder "Marginal_posteriors".
 6. Run the file "visualisation_of_results.R".
-7. The figura visalising the results is now stored.
+7. The figure visalising the results is now stored.